MAEuropean Languages and Cultures

 ---|

 Other requirements | A motivation letter must be added to your application.
+Please upload the final version of the motivation letter before submitting the application.
+It can not be edited after the application is submitted.
 The motivation letter is used to evaluate the applicant’s motivation to study on the programme.
-The letter of motivation is written in English.
-The letter of motivation is a 2400-3000-character text in which the student candidates describe: their previous studies and how they prepare them for study on the curriculum, their reasons for choosing the University of Tartu, possible research topics, proceeding from their interests and the offerings of the College of Foreign Languages and Cultures, planned studies (including their understanding of the structure and content of the curriculum), plans after graduation.
-Aspects considered in assessing the letter of motivation: student candidates’ preparation for the study of foreign languages and literatures; their familiarity with the curriculum and possible study options; the clarity of their plans.
+The motivation letter (2400-3000 characters with spaces, written in English) must be added to your online application by the application deadline (March 15).
+In the motivation letter the student candidates describe: their previous studies and how they prepare them for study on the curriculum, their reasons for choosing the University of Tartu, possible research topics, proceeding from their interests and the offerings of the College of Foreign Languages and Cultures, planned studies (including their understanding of the structure and content of the curriculum), plans after graduation.
+Aspects considered in assessing the letter of motivation: student candidates’ preparation for the study of foreign languages and literatures, their familiarity with the curriculum and possible study options, the clarity of their plans.
+Maximum score for the motivation letter is 100 points and minimum positive score is 51 points.
 An essay must be added to your application The essay (required in the specialities of English language and literature, Russian and Slavic philology, French language and literature, Spanish language and literature, German language and literature and Scandinavian languages and literatures) is a 7200-9000-character text in which the student candidates in a structured manner discuss a problem related to the speciality.
 The essay is written in the language of the speciality (English, Russian, French, Spanish, German, Swedish, Norwegian or Danish).
-Essay topics for all specialities are announced on the programme’s application webpage on 15 February.
-Admission interview An interview is conducted (in Tartu or via Skype) with applicants who have passed the evaluation of motivation letter and essay.
-The interview date for chosen candidates will be announced in early spring.
-Oral exam in the chosen speciality is an interview in the language of the speciality, however, in the case of classical philology, the interview will be conducted only in Estonian.
+Essay topics for all specialities are announced on the programme’s application webpage on February, 15.
+Admission interview The oral exam in the chosen specialty is an interview in the language of the speciality.
+In the case of classical philology, the interview will be conducted only in Estonian.
 The interview will focus on the student candidates’ plans and their expected studies at the University of Tartu.
 In other words, it will give the student candidates the chance to expand on their letter of motivation and essay or translation.
 The interview also demonstrates the student candidates’ skill of expressing themselves orally in the language of the speciality.
-For detailed information about the motivation letter, essay and interview please see the programme’s application website. |
+The oral exam is conducted online.
+The interviews will take place on April 11 and April 14, 2025.
+The interviews will be scheduled in cooperation with qualifying candidates in April.
+For detailed information about the motivation letter, essay and interview please see the programme’s website. |

 ---|